GoogleChrome/web.dev/content/path/fast/use-imagemin-to-compress-images/codelab-imagine-cli.md

 - Edit the project to remix it.

-- Click the "Status" button.
+- Click the **Status** button.

 <web-screenshot type="status"></web-screenshot>

-- Click the "Console" button.
+- Click the **Console** button.
 This will open a new window.

 <web-screenshot type="console"></web-screenshot>

-- Lastly, type these commands:
+- Lastly, type this commands into the console:

 <pre class="devsite-terminal devsite-click-to-copy">
 npm install --save-dev imagemin-cli
 </pre>

-You've now installed the Imagemin CLI.
+You've now installed the Imagemin CLI!

 ## Compress images

+- Type the following command into the console:

 <pre class="devsite-terminal devsite-click-to-copy">
 imagemin images/* --out-dir=images
 </pre>

 This command compresses the images in the `/images` directory and saves them to same directory (i.e. it overwrites the original files).

 ## Verify results with Lighthouse